murribu/wcsb/src/notes/people.o.Cory Martin.md

 ## Position

-Proprietor of this blog.
+Proprietor of this wiki.

-I'm also leading the School Board Team for [[organizations.OneWillco]]
+I also lead the School Board Team for [[organizations.OneWillco]]

 ## Contact Info